-If you are in the process of setting new goals and objectives for yourself, perhaps putting a few more bucks into your bank account could be one more addition to your New Year's resolutions.
+If you’re in the process of setting new goals and objectives for yourself, perhaps putting a few more bucks into your bank account could be one more addition to your New Year’s resolutions.

 But what kind of financial goals should you have anyway?
-We have put together a list of 15 financial goals for 2022, from improving your budget to investing your hard-earned money.
+We’ve put together a list of 20 financial goals for 2024, from improving your budget to investing your hard-earned money.

 1. Start saving

 Saving money requires dedication and persistence.
-People keep promising themselves that they will start saving when they have enough money, but this approach usually does not work.
+People keep promising themselves that they’ll start saving when they have enough money, but this approach usually doesn’t work.
 Suffice it to say, you must make it a goal to start saving as of today.
 Even if you only have a dollar left at the end of the week, save it, which will lead you down the road to successful financial planning.

 2. Create a budget

 One of the best ways to save money is to create and stick to a budget.
 List all your expenses for each month and determine where you can cut back.
 Some costs are essential, but reducing your spending on your daily coffee order, take-outs and weekly shopping sprees can easily help you achieve your money goals.

 When you go shopping, control the urge to spend.
 It can be challenging, but you should not make purchases based on your impulses and emotions.
 Instead, ask yourself if you need the item.